“If I grew up on a farm and was retarded, Bruges might impress me. But I didn’t, so it doesn’t."

 Especially designed for young people and students written by the city's locals, the USE-It map is packed with dozens of great insider tips of “exploring Bruges on the cheap.”

 Over to you: What are your favourite places in Bruges?
-Alternatively, what are you planning to see when you go?
+Or what are you planning to see when you go?
 Let me know in the comments below!